Kentucky: Religion

 Louisville is home to the Cathedral of the Assumption, the third-oldest Catholic cathedral in continuous use in the United States.
-The city also holds the headquarters of the Presbyterian Church (USA) and their printing press.
+The city holds the headquarters of the Presbyterian Church (USA) and their printing press.
 Reflecting late 19th, 20th and 21st-century immigration from different countries, Louisville also has Jewish, Muslim, and Hindu communities.

 In 1996 the Center for Interfaith Relations established the Festival of Faiths, the first and oldest annual interfaith festival to be held in the United States.

 The Christian creationist apologetics group, Answers in Genesis, along with its Creation Museum, is headquartered in Petersburg, Kentucky.

 Economy

 Early in its history, Kentucky gained recognition for its excellent farming conditions.
 It was the site of the first commercial winery in the United States (started in present-day Jessamine County in 1799) and due to the high calcium content of the soil in the Bluegrass region quickly became a major horse breeding (and later racing) area.

-Today Kentucky ranks 5th nationally in goat farming, 8th in beef cattle production, and 14th in corn production.
-Kentucky has also been a long-standing major center of the tobacco industry – both as a center of business and tobacco farming.
+In 2006, Kentucky ranked 5th nationally in goat farming, 8th in beef cattle production, and 14th in corn production.
+Kentucky has been a long-standing major center of the tobacco industry – both as a center of business and tobacco farming.

-Today Kentucky's economy has expanded to importance in non-agricultural terms as well, especially in auto manufacturing, energy fuel production, and medical facilities.
+Kentucky's economy has expanded to in non-agricultural terms as well, especially auto manufacturing, energy fuel production, and medical facilities.

-Kentucky ranks 4th among U.S. states in the number of automobiles and trucks assembled.
-The Chevrolet Corvette, Cadillac XLR (2004–2009), Ford Escape, Ford Super Duty trucks, Ford Expedition, Lincoln Navigator, Toyota Camry, Toyota Avalon, Toyota Solara, Toyota Venza, and Lexus ES 350 are assembled in Kentucky.
+Kentucky ranked 4th among U.S. states in the number of automobiles and trucks assembled in 2003.

-Kentucky has historically been a major coal producer, but the coal industry has been in decline since the 1980s, and the number of people employed in the coal industry there dropped by more than half between 2011 and 2015.
+Kentucky has historically been a major coal producer, but the industry has been in decline since the 1980s, and the number employed dropped by more than half between 2011 and 2015.

-As of 2010, 24% of electricity produced in the U.S. depended on either enriched uranium rods coming from the Paducah Gaseous Diffusion Plant (the only domestic site of low-grade uranium enrichment), or from the 107,336 tons of coal extracted from the state's two coal fields (which combined produce 4% percent of the electricity in the United States).
+As of 2010, 24% of electricity produced in the U.S. depended on either enriched uranium rods coming from the Paducah Gaseous Diffusion Plant (the only domestic site of low-grade uranium enrichment), or from the 107,000 tons of coal extracted from the state's two coal fields (which combined produce 4% percent of the electricity in the US).